GSA/digitalgov.gov/content/posts/2013/07/2013-07-29-how-to-create-open-structured-content.md

 topics:
   - content
   - managing-digital
-  - content models
+  - content-models
   - COPE
   - metadata
-  - open and structured content models
+  - open-and-structured-content-models
   - responsive web design
-  - structured content
+  - structured-content
 ---

 Structured content refers to the concept of organizing and treating digital content like data.
 It’s a way of publishing content as modular, discrete pieces of information that are tagged with machine-readable descriptions.
 Structured content has the potential to transform how people find, understand, share, and use government information.